-- Evaluates routine log offers (no cost to the club) to determine if the club wants the logs.
-Note: in general, the log donor must arrange for delivery of the log(s) to the TVWC cut site at the POA yard.
-In rare cases, the club will arrange for delivery to the POA yard.
-If the donor wants part of the lumber cut from his log(s), the following applies: - Except in rare cases, the log(s) should be no longer than 9' and the club must get at least 75% of the lumber to be cut from each log(s). - To avoid any confusion at the time of cutting, the donor must clearly paint his last name on the bark of all logs from which he wants his lumber cut, when they are delivered to the POA yard. - The donating individual must notify the saw master when the log(s) are to be delivered to the POA yard so that the saw master can arrange for the log ends to be painted and have an opportunity to be present at the time of delivery. - The donating individual or his representative must be present at the wood cutting where his lumber will be cut because: - the donor and saw-master need to mark the ends of his lumber as it comes off the mill so that it is readily identifiable when it comes out of the kiln. - if the donor does not want his lumber kiln dried, or only part of it kiln dried, he must be present to transport that part of his lumber away from the cut site on the day of cutting. - So that the donating individual or his designated representative can be present at the cutting, the club's saw master will assure to the extent possible, that the donating individual is aware of the date and time of the club's wood cutting, and will do so as early in advance of the cutting as possible.
-If the donating individual or his representative does not show up at the woodcutting, the donating individual's lumber request will be met to the extent possible.
+- 1. Evaluates routine log offers (no cost to the Club) to determine if the Club wants the logs. - 2.
+There are several alternatives to delivering the logs to the saw-cutting area in the POA yard.
+1) Preferred: the log donor may arrange for delivery of the log(s) to the TVWC cut site at the POA yard; 2) the Club may arrange for delivery to the POA yard using tree services or other commercial vendors; 3) the Club may use its own members and resources to retrieve the logs from the donor site. - 3.
+If the donor wants part of the lumber cut from his log(s), the following applies: - 4.
+Except in rare cases, the log(s) should be no longer than 9' and the Club must get at least 75% of the lumber to be cut from each log(s).
+In other words, the donor may receive up to 25% of the lumber cut from each donated log. - 5.
+To avoid any confusion at the time of cutting, the donor must clearly paint his last name on the bark of all logs from which he wants his lumber cut, when they are delivered to the POA yard. - 6.
+The donating individual must notify the saw master when the log(s) are to be delivered to the POA yard so that the saw master can arrange for the log ends to be marked and have an opportunity to be present at the time of delivery.
+The donating individual or his representative must be present at the wood cutting where his lumber will be cut to ensure proper marking of the donor's logs and cut lumber.
+In addition, if the donor does not want his or her lumber kiln dried, or only part of it kiln dried, s/he must transport the wet cut lumber away from the cut site on the day of cutting. - a.
+To the extent possible, to enable the donating individual or his designated representative's attendance at the cutting, the Club's saw master will assure that the donating individual is aware of the date and time of the Club's wood cutting, and will do so as early in advance of the cutting as possible.
+If the donating individual or his representative does not show up at the woodcutting, the donating individual's lumber request will be met to the extent possible as determined by the saw master and kiln manager.

-- Before the log(s) are delivered to the POA yard, the donor must complete a form and provide it to obtain the Saw Master's approval prior to the cutting.
+- 7. Before the log(s) are delivered to the POA yard, the donor must complete a form and provide it to obtain the saw master's approval prior to the cutting.
 This form is Addendum 1 to this Resource Book.
-Members wanting a copy of this form should go to Addendum 1 and print it out. - Evaluates special log opportunities, e.g., walnut and cherry where a cost is involved.
-Obtains board approval if time permits.
-Otherwise, obtains approval from either the president or vice president.
-Makes arrangements for delivery to POA site and for payment to the seller/transporter. - Asks that all logs be cut to 9 feet long, but not longer.
+Members wanting a copy of this form should go to Addendum 1 and print it out. - 8.
+Evaluates special log opportunities, e.g., walnut and cherry where a cost is involved.
+Obtains Board approval if time permits.
+Otherwise, obtains approval from either the President or Vice President.
+Makes arrangements for delivery to POA site and for payment to the seller/transporter. - 9.
+All donated logs are to be cut to 9 feet long (maximum), when possible.
+Logs cut shorter than five feet long cannot be used because they cannot handle properly on the saw mill.